aurajunction/Privacy-Policies/AuraJunction-Privacy.md

 **Privacy Policy**

 Aura Junction built the Aura Junction app as a Free app.
-This SERVICE is provided by Aura Junction at no cost and is intended for use as is.
+This SERVICE is provided by Aura Junction at no cost and is intended for use as fruits and veggies shopping app.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.